idaholab/moose/framework/doc/content/source/meshgenerators/CoarsenBlockGenerator.md

 !alert note
 If the input mesh has non-conformalities due to prior use of adaptive mesh refinement, this mesh generator may be able to remove them.
-However if the input mesh is disjoint, this will not be improved.
-You may try a [MeshRepairGenerator.md] to fix disjoint meshes before using a `CoarsenBlockGenerator`.
+However if the input mesh is disjoint (for example, nodes are not stitched together between two neighbor elements), this will not be improved.
+You may try a [MeshRepairGenerator.md] to stitch overlapping nodes before using a `CoarsenBlockGenerator`.

 !alert warning
 Sidesets containing sides that were coarsened into a coarser element side will not contain the coarse